 Secure with deck screws.

-Cut hog wire panel to fit the opening.
+Cut hog wire panel with an angle grinder to fit the opening.

 Place hog wire panel into position against the 1 1/2″ x 1 1/2″ boards.

-Secure in place to the header and footer 2×4 boards with deck screws.
+Secure in place with deck screws.

 We used pressure treated lumber for this deer fence, hoping that it will last for years to come.